jgclark/NotePlan-Plugins/README.md

 ## Output
 Further lines of output are captured by NotePlan and used to insert at the current position, or replace the current selection (where there is one).

-----

-## Future Work
-1. (**priority**) need way for plugin to access a list of some/all note titles without having to read in all files
-2. installation issues (below)
-3. how to trigger UI elements or dialogs in NotePlan itself?

 ## Installing
-I think we need a mechanism to enable/disable plugins (common practice in other extensible systems).
+We need a mechanism to enable/disable plugins (common practice in other extensible systems).
 Not least because I can easily foresee the case that a less experienced user tries a plugin that requires script language X version Y, but doesn't have it on their Mac.
 (Particularly as I think I read that Apple have said they're going to stop shipping some language engines in macOS.)
 So I think (in time, anyway) we need a way to test whether language X version Y is installed, to warn the user, and to disable it if it isn't.

-Perhaps well as some sort of array of dependencies, we could say either:
-1. each needs a one-line script that the author specifies to test whether the dependency is met or not.
+We also need an array of dependencies, now added in the sample above.
+This includes an (optional?) one-line script that the author specifies to test whether the dependency is met or not.
 If the command executes OK then dependency is passed.
 If not, an error is generated.

-2. a special command line option is passed to the script
+----

+## Future Work
+1. (**priority**) need way for plugin to access a list of some/all note titles without having to read in all files
+2. installation issues
+3. how to trigger UI elements or dialogs in NotePlan itself?